jufgutierrezgo/python-vlc-rm/README.rst

                 )

 'photodetector' object is defined from six parameters.
-The **photodetector's position** is defined at the 3D-cartesian coordinate equal to *[x=0.5, y=1.0, z=0.85]*, and a normal vector equal to *[0, 0, 1]*.
+The **position** parameter is defined as a three-dimensional array that represents the 3D-cartesian coordinate.
+The position is equal to *[x=0.5, y=1.0, z=0.85]*.
+The normal vector to the LED's area is configured through the **normal** parameter, which is equal to *[0, 0, 1]*.
 The **area** parameter is configured equal to *(1e-6)/3* (square meters), and it represents the active area of the photodetector.
-The **field-of-view** parameter defines the solid angle through which a detector is sensitive, and for this example it is 85.
+The **field-of-view** parameter defines the solid angle through which a detector is sensitive, and for this example, it is 85.
 The **sensor** parameter represents the detector reference which defines the spectral responsivity of the optical-to-electrical conversion.
-Getting the available sensor list by using
-the next command:
+Getting the available sensor list by using the next command:

 .. code-block:: python

     pd.list_sensors()

-The **idark** parameter defines the dark current of the photodetector and it is setted as **1e-12**.
+The **idark** parameter defines the dark current of the photodetector and it is set as **1e-12**.
 After defining the 'transmitter' module, the string representation of the object can be realized as follows: